-30. Consulting Agreements with Directors.
+29. Consulting Agreements with Directors.

-The Board believes that the Company should not enter into paid consulting arrangements with non-employee directors.
+The Board believes that the Company should not enter into paid consulting arrangements with Non-management directors.

-31. Service on Multiple Boards.
+30. Service on Multiple Boards.

 Directors shall not serve on the board of more than six (6) public companies, including Morgan Stanley.
-A director who is invited to join the Board of Directors of another company should advise the Chairman before accepting a seat on such Board.
+A director who is invited to join the Board of Directors of another company should advise the Chairman (or the Chief Executive Officer, in the case of the Chairman) before accepting a seat on such Board.

-32. Orientation for New Directors; Continuing Education for Directors.
+31. Orientation for New Directors; Continuing Education for Directors.

-The Chief Legal Officer and Chief Financial Officer shall be responsible for providing an orientation program for new directors.
+The Company shall provide an orientation program for new directors.
 Orientation shall include personal briefing by senior management on the Company's strategic plans, its financial statements and its key policies and practices.
-The Chief Legal Officer and Chief Financial Officer shall make available to continuing directors the opportunity to attend educational sessions on subjects that would assist them in discharging their duties.
+The Company shall make available to continuing directors the opportunity to attend educational sessions on subjects that would assist them in discharging their duties.
 The Company will reimburse directors for reasonable costs incurred attending these sessions.

-33. Director Access to Independent Advisors.
+32. Director Access to Independent Advisors.

-The Board and its Committees shall have the right at any time to retain independent outside financial, legal or other advisors.
+The Board, the Lead Director and its Committees shall have the right at any time to retain independent outside financial, legal or other advisors.

-34. Director Responsibilities.
+33. Director Responsibilities.